acorderob/sd-webui-prompt-postprocessor/README.md

 ### A1111 (and compatible UIs) UI options

 * **Force equal seeds**: Changes the image seeds and variation seeds to be equal to the first of the batch.
 This allows using the same values for all the images in a batch.
 * **Unlink seed**: Uses the specified seed for the prompt generation instead of the one from the image.
-* **Seed**: The seed to use for the prompt generation.
-If -1 a random one will be used for each image in the batch.
 This seed is only used for wildcards and choices.
+* **Prompt seed**: The seed to use for the prompt generation.
+If -1 a random one will be used.
-* **Variable seed**: If the seed is not -1 you can use this to increase it for the other images in the batch.
+* **Incremental seed**: When using a batch you can use this to set the rest of the prompt seeds with consecutive values.

 ### ComfyUI specific inputs